Tom Cruise Spotted In Paris! Will He Propose To Vanessa Kirby?

 “He wants to make her the next Mrs. Tom Cruise,” their source revealed.

-Since the actor is currently in Paris filming Mission: Impossible 6, then this is the perfect opportunity to propose to the British beauty.
+Since the actor is currently in Paris filming Mission: Impossible 6, this is the perfect opportunity to propose to the British beauty.
 According to In Touch, Tom wanted to get married again early next year so he needs to start planning his engagement with Vanessa as early as now so they can prepare for their wedding.

 After the death of his mother Mary Lee South, the Top Gun star started getting his life back where he wants it.
 He reportedly wanted to reintroduce his daughter Suri Cruise, who currently stays with her mom Katie Holmes.
 He has two other children – Bella, 24 and Connor, 22 – whom he shares with Nicole Kidman.
 He also wanted to have a wife again and that could happen early next year if the engagement pushes through.